 The next day, October 24, a new government was declared with Imre Nagy as the prime minister.
 But Gero and his associates still maintained important positions within the government.
 This concession did not stop the revolutionary spirit of the working people.
 General strikes were called throughout the country.
 Workers continued to fight against the Russian soldiers.

 While this revolt has been presented in the West as a nationalist movement for Hungarian independence (which in some ways it was), thousands of people in fact attempted to fraternize with Russian soldiers and tank crews to win over them to their side.
 At one point, workers and students published leaflets in Russian for the Red Army soldiers declaring: “Our interests are identical.
 We and you are all fighting together for a better socialist life.”
-While not universal, there were a few instances when these appeals to solidarity were successful.
+There were a few instances when these appeals for solidarity were successful.
 The Hungarian workers were not against the ideals of socialism.
-They stood instead against a government dominated by a bureaucratic and exploitative Soviet Union.
+They stood instead against a government dominated by a Stalinist Soviet Union.

 People began to stop looking to the government and started looking to themselves to bring about changes.
 In a matter of days, the revolutionary movement had spread throughout the country.
 To respond to the new situation, in towns and villages, in radio stations, in collective farms and especially within factories, workers began to form “Revolutionary Councils.”
 The basic functioning of society, whether distributing food supplies or maintaining some sense of “order,” was beginning to fall into workers’ control.
 Officially the new government ruled, but in reality, much of its capacity to govern had effectively collapsed.
 Power was beginning to shift to the streets and workplaces.